-According to Cooler Insights, 40% of your audience prefer visual content over plain text.
+According to Cooler Insights, 40% of your audience prefers visual content over plain text.

-If you’re ready to use infographics to get more authority links, I’ve written an in-depth resource for you.
+If you’re ready to use infographics to get more authority links, I’ve written a couple in-depth resources for you.
 See below:

 - How to Create Infographics That Will Generate 5000 Visitors per Month